pavelivanov/spinonediv/README.md

 # spinaround
-A collection of single element loaders and spinners
+A collection of single element css loaders and spinners